Mediation… Brings Divorce With Dignity

 • It is flexible

-Ann LoDolce is a trained, certified Lawyer-Mediator.
+Ann LoDolce is a trained and experienced Lawyer-Mediator.

 Ann is a well-known and highly respected mediator.
 In her mediation practice, Ann acts as a neutral person who does not represent either party.
 It is her job to act as a facilitator in assisting the divorcing parties to reach an agreement on the terms of their divorce.